Skip to content

 Source Data

-There are three ways to provide source data to a Microsoft Fabric Data Vault or Data Vault and Mart generators:
+There are three ways to provide source data to a Microsoft Fabric generator on Azure Synapse:

-• From Parquet files by using the Microsoft Fabric Stage Files generator as a Linked Project
+• From Parquet and Delta files by using the Microsoft Fabric Stage Files generator as a Linked Project

 • From any database accessed through JDBC by using the Microsoft Fabric Stage JDBC generator as a Linked Project

-If your source data are stored in Parquet files, please:
+If your source data are stored in Parquet or Delta files, please:

 • Create a first Project with the Microsoft Fabric Stage Files generator

-• In this first Project, discover the Parquet files, create the Stage Model Object, generate, deploy, and load data in a Lake House.
+• In this first Project, discover the Parquet and the Delta files, create the Stage Model Object, generate, deploy, and load data in a Lake House.

 • Create a second Project with the Microsoft Fabric Data Vault or DataVault and Mart generators.